Peano

 virtual bool canFuse () const

-virtual bool fuse (const std::list< Task * > &otherTasks, int targetDevice=Host)
+virtual void fuse (const std::vector< Task * > &otherTasks, int targetDevice=Host)

 Fuse multiple tasks.